 So your message and medium don’t have to be complicated and there are numerous options.
 The trick is to be noticeable, clear, enticing, and appealing to the emotional side of buying.
 Now couple that strategy with your in-house list, and you’ve got direct mail response magic in the making.

 So go ahead, capitalize on your in-house list.
 It’s waiting for you.

 I want to see your direct mail responses soar and hope you’ve found value in this last article in my three-part Direct Mail series.

-If you found value in this topic and need more information or details on it, I reveal the entire process more in depth through my step-by-step guide on Direct Mail marketing.
-You can check out the details here, if you want to learn how Direct Mail marketing is something you’ll benefit from in your small- to medium-business.
+If you found the information provided in this topic helpful, or would like more information or details on it, I reveal the entire process more in depth through my step-by-step guide on Direct Mail marketing.
+Be sure to check out the details here, to learn how you’ll benefit from Direct Mail marketing in your small- to medium-business.